rschenk/dp_parser/README.markdown

 However, when you call in to_date, it will fill in the missing fields.
 The month defaults to Jan, and the day defaults to 1.
 Just like the Ruby Date object.
 (Imagine that!)

+One special thing to note is the _.valid?_ method.
+If for some reason you've got a date like "1999 Apr 31", it will parse correctly, but Ruby will freak out when trying to make a Date object, because that Date doesn't exist.
+You can use the _.valid?_ method to check for this case.

 ## Note on Patches/Pull Requests

 * Fork the project.